 Determining the exact cause of the joint pain, and then start treating that pain with effective physiotherapeutic treatments.
 Physiotherapy exercises help in preventing and reducing the joints pain and further degeneration of painful joints.

 So here are a few easy physiotherapy exercises for your joints that you can do at home to help yourself.
-Depending on the pain, physiotherapists may involve following techniques in your rehabilitation:
+Depending on the pain, physiotherapists may involve the following techniques in your rehabilitation:

 - Strengthening exercise– With the help of static and dynamic activities, the therapist helps you in combating the pain.
 In static activities, you are required to kneel, stand and sit to maintain balance.
 Dynamic activities require you to lift weights, run and walk.